 The service was attentive and the food was excellent.
 The atmosphere was great for kids and we all had a wonderful time.

-We followed up dinner with some late night swimming… With two outdoor pools and an indoor pool, there were plenty of options.
+We followed up dinner with some late-night swimming… With two outdoor pools and an indoor pool, there were plenty of options.
 The fireflies were out and created a beautiful atmosphere.

 The Hershey Lodge also boasts a tennis court and basketball court (for those athletically inclined people…)

-We placed our room service breakfast order on our doorknob for morning delivery, set our iPhone alarm on the iHome and watched some Nickelodeon through bedtime.
+We placed our room service breakfast order on our doorknob for morning delivery, set our iPhone alarm on the Home, and watched some Nickelodeon through bedtime.

 It was a calming moment when the room service breakfast was delivered (with another chocolate bar.)

 I didn’t realize how nice it would be to sit peacefully and eat in our room without the hustle and bustle of getting kiddos into restaurant mode.

 It’s an hour without lines to warm your kiddo up to the idea of going on the “big kid” coasters or to ride as many as you can run to before the rest of the public catches you.

 The kiddie rides gathered toward the entrance of the park meant less walking time for little legs which was mom-appreciated.

-The boardwalk (read- waterpark) portion of the park provided a welcome respite from overheating and the geniuses at Hershey thought ahead enough to provide plenty of air conditioned shops selling sunscreen, towels and all other water paraphernalia that may have been left behind. (read- “Dad proof” LOL)
+The boardwalk (read- waterpark) portion of the park provided a welcome respite from overheating and the geniuses at Hershey thought ahead enough to provide plenty of air-conditioned shops selling sunscreen, towels, and all other water paraphernalia that may have been left behind. (read- “Dad proof” LOL)

 There were candy characters throughout the park giving hugs and high fives and providing photo opportunities.

-There were games of skill to remind us of our favorite small town carnival and so much food to choose from that making a decision regarding where to eat lunch was our hardest one of the day.
+There were games of skill to remind us of our favorite small-town carnival and so much food to choose from that making a decision regarding where to eat lunch was our hardest one of the day.

-As I was sitting with my family on that shuttle I thought of all of our previous family vacations- Six Flags, Disney Land, Disney World, Seattle and various beaches floated through my head and I realized that while I loved them all dearly, I was choosing chocolate…
+As I was sitting with my family on that shuttle I thought of all of our previous family vacations- Six Flags, Disney Land, Disney World, Seattle, and various beaches floated through my head and I realized that while I loved them all dearly, I was choosing chocolate…